 It is possible that the main title of the report Giant Axonal Neuropathy is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

 Giant axonal neuropathy is a rare neuropathy that severely affects the peripheral as well as the central nervous system.
 The first symptoms appear in early childhood.
-This disorder is characterized by abnormalities in the peripheral and central nervous systems including low muscle tone (hypotonia), muscle weakness, decreased reflexes, impaired muscle coordination (ataxia), seizures and mental retardation.
+This disorder is characterized by abnormalities in the peripheral and central nervous systems including low muscle tone (hypotonia), muscle weakness, decreased reflexes, impaired muscle coordination (ataxia), seizures and intellectual disability.
 Pale, tightly curled hair is frequently seen in those affected.
 Giant axonal neuropathy follows autosomal recessive genetic inheritance.

 March of Dimes Birth Defects Foundation